JSitter/simple-docker-project/README.md

   app.run(host='0.0.0.0', port=PORT)
 ```

-Also in the project root should be a file named `requirements.txt` that contains these dependencies:
+Also in the project root there should be a file named `requirements.txt`.
+This file contains a list of these dependencies:

 ```
 flask
 flask_restplus
 ```

-Replace the contents of Dockerfile with
+Then replace the contents of Dockerfile with:

 ```
 FROM python:3.6